tkent198/modRSW_EnKF/README.md

 For further details, including what should be modified in the scripts for different experiemtnal set-ups, please see the pdf document (TO DO).

 ## References
 * Kent, T. (2016) An idealised fluid model of Numerical Weather Prediction: dynamics and data assimilation. *PhD thesis, University of Leeds*.
+Available at [http://etheses.whiterose.ac.uk/17269/](http://etheses.whiterose.ac.uk/17269/).

 * Kent, T., Bokhove, O., Tobias, S.M.
 (2017): Dynamics of an idealised fluid model for investigating convective-scale data assimilation. *Tellus A: in review*.